Quichua Interpreters and Translators: A Quick Guide

 Quichua, also spelled Kichwa, is a Quechuan language spoken mainly in Ecuador and parts of southern Colombia.
 It is closely related to Quechua, but both have become different enough to be recognized as separate languages.

-Quichua has multiple variants that are mostly mutually intelligible, each with their own local vocabulary and expressions.
+Quichua has multiple variants that are mostly mutually intelligible, each with its own local vocabulary and expressions.
 To support bilingual education, linguists in Ecuador introduced Kichwa Unificado, a standardized writing system for Quichua’s Ecuadorian variants.

 Quichua has been shaped by its centuries-long history of trade and exchange.
 Long before the Inca expansion into present-day Ecuador, trade networks carried early Quechuan languages north.
 Over time, these exchanges gradually developed into new forms of speech.